 The Need for Post-Quantum Cryptography

-Published · Modified · 3 min read · cybersecurity, quantumThe threat quantum computers pose to encryption is growing faster than many anticipated.
-Historically, the internet has relied on algorithms like RSA encryption (opens in a new tab) and Elliptic Curve Cryptography (ECC) (opens in a new tab) to exchange encryption keys and verify identities across the web.
+The threat quantum computers pose to encryption is growing faster than many expected.
+Historically, the internet has relied on algorithms like RSA encryption and Elliptic Curve Cryptography (ECC) to exchange encryption keys and verify identities across the web.
 These algorithms are in danger of being entirely broken by the new capabilities of quantum computers, leaving our communications insecure.
-Modern breakthroughs in research are bringing us closer to this becoming a reality than we were expecting.
+Modern breakthroughs in research are bringing us closer to this becoming a reality than we expected.

 In the course of researching this, I discovered that America’s Cybersecurity and Infrastructure Security Agency surprisingly still doesn’t support post-quantum cryptography.
 If you want to check some websites yourself, Cloudflare offers a free tool where you can enter any URL and check.